-Low-Level Design
+Low-Level Design.
 This method has a more specific focus on individual components and how things operate.
-It searches for detail rather than overview.
-Exploring how each specific piece will be experienced.
-Low-level design is generally more focused on quick iteration of the experience rather than long conceptualization.
+It searches for detail rather than overview, exploring how each specific piece will be experienced.
+Low-level design is generally more focused on quick iteration of the experience rather than on long conceptualization.

-Using the same commercial example, Low-Level Design is a focus on the individual set pieces, script, and casting.
+Using the same commercial example, low-level design will focus on the individual set pieces, script, and casting.
 What’s the specific tag line or jingle that could be catchy?
 Can we create five options quickly, see which ones the client likes, and then iterate?
 These two approaches are always at odds.
 Both are needed, but which should take priority?
-With High-Level Design you’d prefer to get your ducks in a row before pulling the trigger, but the risk is that after you’re done you still don’t have a product.
-With Low-Level Design you’re quickly iterating on the product, but running the risk that all the pieces may not come together into a singular message.
+With high-=level design, you’d prefer to get your ducks in a row before pulling the trigger, but the risk is that, after you’re done, you still don’t have a product.
+With low-level design you’re quickly iterating on the product but running the risk that all the pieces may not come together into a singular message.
 You may end up with a lot of individual pieces that work well on their own but not together.

 Both of these approaches are necessary to ensure a quality product.
 Each must be done while considering the other.
 It’s important to note that the smaller your experience, the more these two approaches are one and the same.
 Game design students often have trouble understanding high-level design as their experiences are usually smaller prototypes of individual systems.
 But the larger your experience, the more issues you’ll see if either approach is missing.

-Bottom-Up vs. Top-Down
+Bottom-up vs. Top-Down

-I consider these two approaches to be Run-Time Methods of design.
+I consider these two approaches to be run-time methods of design.
 As you step through the experience mentally or physically, whose eyes are you seeing the experience from?

-Bottom-Up Design

-This method is always considering the experience from the user’s perspective, moving through it as the user would.
-Looking at components based on how the user will interact with them and how they’re feeling when they experience it.
+Bottom-up Design.
+This method is always considering the experience from the user’s perspective, moving through it as the user would, looking at components based on how the user will interact with them and how they’re feeling when they experience it.
 What does the user feel?
 What can the user do?

-For example, when designing a website’s interface this approach will always be thinking of UX.
+For example, when designing a website’s interface, this approach will always be thinking of UX.
 Will the user be able to discover how to add things to their cart?
 How many clicks does it take to purchase the item?
-How can we enhance the usability of the site while still maintaining the amount of info and options it contains?
+How can we enhance the usability of the site while still maintaining the amount of information and options it contains?

-Top-Down Design

-This method breaks down the experience from the systems perspective.
-A behind the scenes look on how systems play out and interact with each other to create the experience.
+Top-Down Design.
+This method breaks down the experience from the system's perspective, taking a behind-the-scenes look at how systems play out and interact with each other to create the experience.
 When System A is engaged, how do Systems B and C react?
 With this approach, the user is just another catalyst that the systems react to.

 Using the same website example, this approach focuses on what happens behind the scenes.
-What happens hen the user purchases an item?
+What happens when the user purchases an item?
 Where does all that information go?
 What if they didn’t fill out a field that’s needed?
-What if the credit card data isn’t valid?
+What if the credit card data aren't valid?
 What if the item is out of stock?
 What are all the possible errors that could occur with these systems and how do we handle them?
 How do we optimize the systems and ensure they flow unimpeded?